vamix2012/Midi-Accordeon-Homemade/README.md

 Software:

 - FluidSynth with .sf2 soundfonts
-  - A great Soundfont is Orpheus GM(https://musical-artifacts.com/artifacts/1213)
+  - A great Soundfont is [Orpheus GM](https://musical-artifacts.com/artifacts/1213)
-  - SGM Soundfont is a Light and Compact(https://musical-artifacts.com/artifacts/855)
+  - A Light and Compact Soundfont is[SGM Soundfont](https://musical-artifacts.com/artifacts/855)
-  - Feel free to use any Soundfont out there ;)
+  - Feel free to use any Soundfont out [there](https://www.google.com/search?q=soundfonts+sf2&rlz=1C1CHBD_deDE932DE932&sxsrf=ALeKk02X2pNNehXxbOWeKxTRRQ1Wxy9J7w%3A1629754976019&ei=YBYkYcJEnf3v9Q-E4rzwCg&oq=soundfonts+sf2&gs_lcp=Cgdnd3Mtd2l6EAMyBQgAEMsBMgUIABDLATIFCAAQywEyBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjIGCAAQFhAeMgYIABAWEB4yBggAEBYQHjoHCAAQRxCwAzoHCAAQsAMQQzoFCAAQgAQ6BAgAEB5KBAhBGABQqTdYgFlgjV1oA3ACeACAAX6IAacGkgEDNi4ymAEAoAEByAEKwAEB&sclient=gws-wiz&ved=0ahUKEwjC9KmzjsjyAhWd_rsIHQQxD64Q4dUDCA4&uact=5) ;)

 Hardware:

 - Android Phone

-As long as I know there is only an Android Version of FluidSynth on (Mobile devices) but you can checkout yourself on their website(https://www.fluidsynth.org/download/)
+As long as I know there is only an Android Version of FluidSynth on (Mobile devices) but you can checkout yourself on their [website](https://www.fluidsynth.org/download/)

 How this Works: